 Personnel issues: Outsourcing of the maintenance function means personnel grievances, disciplinary actions and issues become the responsibility of the contractor.
 Payroll, time keeping, labor relations, HR, benefits, etc., are handled by the contractor which releases company management from the responsibility and time requirements of performing those functions.

 Tools, equipment and technology: An outsourced contractor can provide staffing that is well trained in the use of the most current technology.
 This eliminates the need for the company to provide training to the in-house staff in its use, or spending money to acquire and implement the technology.
 This is also true for specialized tools and equipment.
 The contractor is required to supply the tools and equipment to perform the work required.

-Loss of control: Outsourcing the maintenance function may be cost-effective, but there are restrictions when working with contractors, such as the client company’s inability to directly manage and instruct the workforce.
+DISADVANTAGES OF OUTSOURCING Loss of control: Outsourcing the maintenance function may be cost-effective, but there are restrictions when working with contractors, such as the client company’s inability to directly manage and instruct the workforce.
 Another example is it may be difficult for a service provider to fulfill all of a client’s requirements such as staff flexibility or craft availability within the client’s expectations.
 Also, the client and contractor may have different approaches, management styles and philosophies, which can lead to conflict.

 Lack of availability of certain skilled talent The location of the commercial property in certain markets may mean that the skilled talent pool may be limited and the required skill sets may not be easily obtained.
 It could also mean that these special skills that must be acquired outside the market may command a higher cost in the long run.